spoonysonny/NXEZIOT/README.md

-# NXEZIOT
+# NXEZ IOT
-The website for tracking data from sensors
+The website for tracking data from sensors.